 For many companies, the journey to modern cloud applications starts with serverless.
-While these serverless services provide strong business benefits due to their flexible on-demand usage and pricing model, they also introduce new complexities for observability.
+While these serverless services provide business benefits and a flexible on-demand usage and pricing, they also introduce complexities for observability.

-Amazon Web Services (AWS), offers a wide range of serverless solutions.
-To get a better understanding of AWS serverless, we’ll first explore the basics of serverless architectures, review AWS serverless offerings, and explore common use cases.
-We will also discuss how you can ensure observability in serverless environments.
+Amazon Web Services (AWS) offers a wide range of serverless solutions.
+To get a better understanding of AWS serverless, we’ll explore the basics of serverless architectures and review AWS serverless offerings.
+We will also explore common use cases and discuss how you can ensure observability in serverless environments.
 Let’s get started.

 Serverless architecture: A primer

 Serverless architecture shifts application hosting functions away from local servers onto those managed by providers.
 This means you no longer have to provision, scale, and maintain servers to run your applications, databases, and storage systems.

 While function-as-a-service (FaaS) serverless architecture is similar to platform-as-a-service (PaaS) solutions, there’s a significant difference.
 PaaS applications are typically deployed as single units, whereas serverless applications are delivered as functions, each hosted by your provider.

 Serverless architecture offers several benefits for enterprises.

 - Simplicity.
 The first benefit is simplicity.
 Instead of worrying about infrastructure management, capacity provisioning and hardware maintenance, teams can focus on application design, deployment, and delivery.

 - Speed.
 Serverless solutions spin up or down quickly as needed, with no delays due to limited storage or resource access.